Twintelle: Reception

 Since her appearance in Arms, Twintelle has received generally positive reception, which made producer Yabuki happy, though he was surprised by how popular she became.
 Along with Min Min and Ninjara, Twintelle is often regarded as one of the most popular Arms characters by fans.
 In a 2017 poll conducted by NintendoLife, Twintelle was ranked number one by readers as their favorite Arms fighter.
-Twintelle's popularity led to Nintendo including her in Arms "Global Testpunch," a free temporary online video game demo.
+Twintelle's popularity led to Nintendo including her in Armss "Global Testpunch," a free temporary online video game demo.
 Critics, including Allegra Frank and Gita Jackson, suggested that her popularity was derived in part from her hair, outfit, attractiveness, and "calm, collected" personality.
 Writer Xavier Harding felt that the amount of fanart of Twintelle suggested that she would prove to be a popular Nintendo character.
 USgamer writer Matt Kim called her the "star of ARMS" and said he had "fallen in love" with her.
 She has been suggested for inclusion in Super Smash Bros.
 Ultimate by critics, including Xavier Harding, Paul Tassi, Brian Shea, and Will Greenwald.
 When Min Min, a fellow Arms character, was added to Ultimate as a DLC playable character, fans of Twintelle were disappointed and upset that she was not added instead.